-Maybe yes and maybe no. Depends on how much in the relationship feels worth saving.
+Maybe yes and maybe no. It depends on how much in the relationship feels worth saving.
 Some relationships were iffy to begin with and best ended with the first infidelity.
 A young guy who is cheating on a girlfriend, or vice versa, is likely to be an iffy bet for longterm reliability.

-Still, some some people do learn from their mistakes, and infidelities can offer a good opportunity to reassess what's worked and what's been missing between the two of you.
+Still, some people do learn from their mistakes, and infidelities can offer a good opportunity to reassess what's worked and what's been missing between the two of you.

 One relationship lesson for the future from affairs: Finish one thing before going on to another.

 That is, it’s best in relationships first to fix the problems.
 If there seems to be no sufficient fix, then end the relationship.
 At that point, going on to another relationship is fine.

 When the order of these three steps gets messed up, everything is harder.

 9. When is it OK to be selfish in a relationship?

 Always be self-centered (centered in your self) in the sense of being in touch enough with yourself, with your feelings and thoughts, to verbalize your concerns and preferences.
 Then spend equal energy on understanding your partner’s.
 Lastly, aim to create win-win solutions, plans of action responsive to the concerns of both of you.

 Emotional maturity can be measured by what I call bilateral (two-sided) listening.
 Listening only to yourself is a huge problem.
 Listening only to what your partner wants is also a huge problem.
 Both selfishness (narcissism) and excessive altruism (enabling) can sink potentially positive relationships.